Prussia Infantry Regiment No. 5 "Alt-Praunshweig" 54mm - 1752 MOULDS

 The flags were light-yellow with a blazing red cross; on a white shield in the center, you could see an eagle, flying to the sun.
 Above, there was situated a light-yellow ribbon, with the words "Pro Gloria et Patria" written on it.
 The painting was golden.
 The standard flag was white with a blazing red cross.
 Its shield was coloured light-yellow and the ribbon was white.

-All the figures have sepearate heads enabling each figure to be made into a grenadier or mucketeer.
+All the figures have separate heads enabling each figure to be made into a grenadier or musketeer.
 Each figure comes with one head as illustrated, except 407 which has both heads.
+All these products are manufactured in Ireland by Irish workers.